xbeat/Machine-Learning/README.md

 Introduction to Experiment Tracking in Machine Learning

 Experiment tracking is a crucial aspect of machine learning projects, enabling data scientists to organize, compare, and reproduce their work efficiently.
 It involves systematically recording parameters, metrics, and artifacts for each experiment run.
 This practice is essential for maintaining a clear history of your ML development process and facilitating collaboration among team members.

+## Detecting Concept and Data Drift in Machine Learning

+Understanding Data Drift Detection

+Data drift detection is crucial for maintaining model performance in production.
+We'll implement a basic drift detector using the Kolmogorov-Smirnov test to identify statistical differences between training and production data distributions.

 ## Machine Learning Python Cheat Sheet